Guide to VeraCrypt – Safely Encrypt Files

 Once VeraCrypt has verified that the rescue disk works, you can remove it from your computer.

-Now, in Wipe Mode, you can safely delete any overwritten files on the system partition without having to worry about losing the data.
+Now, in Wipe Mode, you can safely delete any overwritten files on the system partition without worrying about data loss.
 Should this not be necessary, click on Next.

 In VeraCrypt's Wipe Mode, you can safely delete any overwritten files from your drive prior to encrypting it.